BasioMeusPuga/twitchy/README.md

     While playing:
     <m> to attempt music identification with twitchecho
     <q> to quit

+    Notification settings:
+    When a channel comes online, the script will play alarm.mp3 (in the same directory as itself).
+    While the path of the file is hardcoded, feel free to replace it with whatever you find (in)appropriate.

     Conky options.
 Execute script with:
     --conky np                      Get name of the currently playing stream